AdaCore/spark2014/docs/guidance/main.rst

-As an example, we applied the guidelines in this document to the top-level program in the GNATprove tool itself, called ``gnatprove``, which handles the configuration switches, calls other executables to do the analysis and reports messages.
+As an example, we applied the guidelines in this document to the top-level program in the GNATprove tool itself, called ``gnatprove``, which handles the configuration switches, calls other executables to perform the analysis and reports messages.
 We started by manually adding a pragma ``SPARK_Mode (On)`` to every file of the project.
 Since ``gnatprove`` is small (26 units for a total of 4,500 sloc), we didn't need any automation for this step.
 We then ran